lucaskienast/Regression/README.md

 # Regression Models (Supervised Learning)
-Overview of common and advanced regression techniques and libraries.
-Split into:
+Overview of theory and common techniques for regression problems, split into:

 - Linear Regression
 - Polynomial Regression